Skip to content

 VERDICT: Rising confidence, falling confidence, or essentially unchanged framing?
 One sentence.

-The hardest question management didn’t have to answer on the call — usually because the analysts weren’t aggressive enough, or because the question got politely deflected.
-That’s the question worth holding in your head before deciding what to do with the position.
-I ran this on Apple’s most recent services commentary: the model identified the Google search licensing payment — reportedly around $20bn a year, flowing largely to gross profit — as the structural question, the single number that most explains why services gross margin sits at 76.7% and the one management won’t quantify on the call.
+The hardest question management didn’t have to answer on the call, usually because the analysts weren’t aggressive enough, or because the question got politely deflected.
+That’s the question worth holding in your head before deciding whether to act.
+I ran this on Apple’s most recent services commentary.
+The model picked the Google search licensing payment, reportedly around $20bn a year, flowing largely to profit, as the structural question.
+It is the single number that most explains why the services business keeps 76.7% of its revenue as gross profit, and the one number management won’t quantify on the call.
 Predicted response from the CFO: total non-disclosure on Google economics.
 Which is itself the tell.

 // Prompt 5 - Hostile analyst

-ROLE: Act as the most sceptical short-side analyst covering [COMPANY NAME].
-You believe the bull case is overstated and you have one question on this call.
+SCOPE: Work only from the commentary and any Q&A I paste below; don’t bring in outside facts from memory, and if something you’d need isn’t here, say so rather than guess.
+You are the most sceptical short-side voice covering [COMPANY NAME]: you believe the bull case is overstated and you have one question on this call.
 Make it the right one.

 FILTER: Below is the management commentary and any Q&A excerpts you have.
 Read everything once before formulating your question.